 About those classes: There are 1,700 to choose from.
 We offer more than 70 majors in five different schools, including science and engineering, architecture, business, liberal arts and public health.
 Can’t pick?
 About a third of the students here double major.

 Every single one of our undergraduate students, though, gives back.
-We were the first research university to require community service in the curriculum; today, 10 years after Katrina, we’re engaged in the largest civic-rebuilding project ever undertaken in the U.S. Last year alone, our students logged more than 780,000 hours of civic service in New Orleans.
+We were the first research university to require community service in the curriculum; today, more than 10 years after Katrina, we’re engaged in the largest civic-rebuilding project ever undertaken in the U.S. Last year alone, our students logged more than 780,000 hours of civic service in New Orleans.
 (Service is really at our core: The physicians who formed the college that became Tulane were trying to combat epidemics of yellow fever and cholera that ravaged New Orleans in the 19th century.)

 Once you spend some time here, it will become clear how Tulane and New Orleans are connected.
 Tulanians – that’s what we’re known as – come from 58 countries and all 50 states.
 On average, students travel 923 miles to get here from home.
 In some places, that kind of diversity sticks out.
 Here, it blends perfectly with our surroundings.
 New Orleans is a melting pot of cultures, and our art, architecture, food and music show it – we’ve even got our own language.